Skip to content

 3. Seed initial data

-The wizard will display progress and confirm successful completion.
+The wizard displays progress and confirms successful completion.

 Red Hat Enterprise Linux logoRocky Linux logoAlmaLinux logo